 - About 2,500 Ukrainians who were in utero at the time of the accident.
 Here again, thyroid cancer is the disease under investigation.
 The estimation of the thyroid doses for the subjects is based on the assessment of: (1) the intake of Iodine-131 by the mother, essentially via the consumption of cow’s milk; and (2) the transfer of the Iodine-131 to the embryo or fetus;

 - About 1,000 Ukrainian workers, who were involved in the mitigation of the accident at the Chernobyl site or in its vicinity and who were included in the case-control study of leukemia.
 The radiation exposures of these workers were mainly due to external irradiation from fallout deposited on the ground and building materials.
 Individual bone-marrow doses need to be estimated, as leukemia is the disease of interest.
 The bone-marrow doses are derived from the assessment of the whereabouts of the clean-up workers and of the radiation fields during their missions at the Chernobyl site or its vicinity.
-Red bone marrow doses for clean up workers were calculated with help of RADRUE system (PDF file).
+Red bone marrow doses for clean-up workers were calculated with the help of the RADRUE system (PDF, 358KB).

 For more information, contact Steven Simon.